JamesJHPark/Travel-Destination-Builder/README.md

 ## Phase 4: Task 2
-- I have made designed and tested class DestinationsManager robust (this class previously was named Destinations, now changed to
-DestinationsManager) and I have changed the signature of the following methods in this class, getCityFromSummerDestinations and getCityFromWinterDestinations, to throw the checked exception of IllegalDestinationException, if the input of the method parameter is not valid.
+- I have made designed and tested class DestinationsManager robust (this class previously was named Destinations, now changed the class/file name DestinationsManager as this is more appropriate) and I have changed the signature of the following methods in this class, getCityFromSummerDestinations and getCityFromWinterDestinations, to throw the checked exception of IllegalDestinationException, if the input of the method parameter for both is not valid.
 - I have tested these methods inside the DestinationsManagerTest with try/catch blocks for both cases where
-1) exception is expected 2) exception is not expected, and implemented the try/catch blocks in the MainFrame of the UI package that called these two methods from the DestinationManager class.
+1) exception is expected 2) exception is not expected, and implemented the try/catch blocks in the TextPanel class of the UI package
+(specifically, the testSummerCall and testWinterCall methods) that called these two methods (getCityFromSummerDestinations and getCityFromWinterDestinations) from the DestinationManager class.

 ## Phase 4: Task 3
 - I have identified that there was poor cohesion in the MainFrame class of the UI package with respect to JMenu and JMenuItem fields/objects in this class.
-Thus, I have refactored the codes by creating a new class called MenuBuilder for JMenu and JMenuItem to improve the cohesion issue in the original MainFrame class.
+Thus, I have refactored the codes by creating a new class called MenuBuilder for JMenu and JMenuItems to improve the cohesion issue in the original MainFrame class by extracting out this part of additional functionality from the MainFrame class.
 In the MenuBuilder class, I was able to eliminate the need for getter methods in the by creating methods that take in action listener as an argument.
 In the MainFrame class, I have implemented to reflect this change by setting this.menuBuilder inside the methods of handleExport, handleImport, handleAddCountry,and handleShowItem.

+## Phase 4: Task 3
+- Within the MainFrame class, I extracted the entire methods of summerCall and winterCall code implementations into the TextPanel class (as the implementation of these methods would make it fit to belong in the TextPanel class) and replaced the method names with testSummerCall and testWinterCall inside the TextPanel and passed in the parameters from the MainClass as appropriate for code implementation.
+Therefore, I was able to fix the cohesion issue by removing these methods from the MainFrame class entirely.
+I was able to call the newly created methods (testSummerCall and testWinterCall) inside the MainFrame class with the TextPanel object within the chooseSeasonMethod.
+Also, inside the MainFrame class, the method setLoading() is called in loadMethod() and setLoading() methods of MainFrame Class.
+This is another cohesion problem as setLoading() implements codes that should entirely be in its own TextPanel class.
+Therefore, I resolved this by creating a method inside the TextPanel class and replaced the setLoading() call in the body of both setLoading() and loadMethod() by calling this new method from the TextPanel class.

 ## Phase 4: Task 3
 - I have identified an issue with cohesion in the MainFrame class with respect to the Single Responsibility Principle.